scrapinghub/web-poet/docs/intro/from-ground-up.rst

 The role of ``web-poet`` is to define a standard on how to write the extraction logic, and allow it to be reused in different frameworks.
-``web-poet`` Page Objects should be flexible enough to be used with
+``web-poet`` Page Objects should be flexible enough to be used with:

 * synchronous or async frameworks, callback-based and ``async def / await`` based,